escher-trace/escher-trace.github.io/docs/Analysis.md

 # 6. Analysis
-This section of the documentation explains how to generate graphs which compare data across metabolites, normalize metabolite abundnaces to various variables(internal standard, experimental condition, cell number/sample mass), enter time points to generate time course graphs, and enter quantitative standard information to generate quantiative abundance graphs.
+This section of the documentation explains how to generate graphs which compare data across metabolites, normalize metabolite abundances to various variables(internal standard, experimental condition, cell number/sample mass), enter time points to generate time course graphs, and enter quantitative standard information to generate quantitative abundance graphs.

 ## 6.1 Compare Metabolites
-This selection allows the user to generate graphs directly comparing metbolite abundance, enrichment, or individual isotopologue labeling across metabolites and conditions.
+This selection allows the user to generate graphs directly comparing metabolite abundance, enrichment, or individual isotopologue labeling across metabolites and conditions.

 ### 6.1.0 Make the Compare Metabolites Pop-up Appear
 Click **Compare Metabolites**: